softwareconstruction240/autograder/docs/CONTRIBUTING.md

 For bigger changes, you can add more details after the first line.

+> [!TIP]
 > Remember: A good commit message lets other developers know what changed without having to look at the code!

+### 4. Pull Requests
+Pull requests are how you get your changes merged into the codebase.
+You create a pull request once you feel your changes are ready.

+#### Creating a Pull Request
+- Make sure you have pushed all changes to GitHub first
+- The title of your pull request should be simple, concise, and descriptive